samuelmeto/SpringBoot-UserAuth/README.md

 # SpringSecurity-UserAuth
-# UserAuthApp

-UserAuth is a simple user registration and email verification service built with Spring Boot.
+SpringSecurity-UserAuth is a simple user registration and email verification service built with Spring Boot.
 It demonstrates how to create a secure user registration system with email validation and token-based confirmation.

 ## Features